Bone Density Test Information

 For adults 18 to 49 years, the classification will be determined using the lowest Z-score.
 Our radiologist will compare this Z-score to a statistical average for the appropriate age group.

-Your physician will use these results and other clinical risk factors to determine your 10-year fracture risk (FRAX).
+Your physician will use these test results and other clinical risk factors to determine your 10-year fracture risk (FRAX).

-Our technologist will position you on a bed with a foam block underneath your legs.
+Our bone density technologist will position you on a bed with a foam block underneath your legs.
 This position helps align your spine for optimal measurements.
 If you exceed the 300-pound weight limit of the machine, we will position you beside the scanner with your arm extended.

 If you have an Alberta Health Care card or valid healthcare card from out of province, there is no cost for a bone density test (except Quebec).